GrayGrimm/project-2-multimedia-library/README.md

 Technologies Used:

-Javascript, HTML, CSS, EJS, Heroku, VS Code,
+Javascript, HTML, CSS, EJS, Heroku, VS Code, MongoDB

 Next Steps:

+Add the other library functionalities
+Add library drop down to the right of nav bar
+Add functionality so when all required areas are filled out the add to library button turns green Add the community view functionality
+Add the borrow functionality
+Add filter/ search functionality